brownb0y/brownb0y/README.md

 - 👋 Hi, I’m @brownb0y
-- 👀 I’m interested in web devlopment
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning cyber security
+- 🌱 I’m currently learning cybersecurity
 - 📫 How to reach me email, or discord

 <!---